 In the Search Engine Optimization world, backlinks are your websites referrals: proof others vouch for your content and its quality.
-The more links appear on other sites quoting something from yours, the more value your website or page will have to Google and other search engines.
+The more links appear on other sites quoting something from yours, the more value your website or page will have to users, Google and other search engines.

 Quality vs. Quantity